 Saishoji Temple, the closest to the main road, was built in 1574 in Minato-ku and is surrounded by nature.
 During autumn season it is full of colorful “momiji” maple trees.
 The large cast iron bell on the side would traditionally be rung 108 times on New Year’s Eve.
 The next temple over is So-oji Temple, dedicated to the protection of children where you can find many seraphic Jizo statue in the garden; Nobuhiro Sato, a political thinker of early 19th century, is also buried here.

 Other temples follow one another in the street, like the Muneyasuin and its large statue of Kanon that moved here in 1909 from Ichigaya, when the army school needed more space.
 The original main building of this temple has been relocated here and for this reason it is one of Koenji’s oldest temples.
 Walk past the elementary school north of those temples to find Fukujiyuin, Chozenji on the corner, and Horinji Temple across the small street, with its 3.6 meter Jizo Bosatsu statue.

 Chozenji Temple is a Nichiren Buddhist temple founded in 1590 in Yanaka, charaterized by many interesting and funny statues, and in summer you can see beautiful water lilies.
-Just behind the Chozenji Temple you can find the small Fukujuin Temple, moved here during the Meiji Era.
+Here they also hold many fun community events.
+Just behind Chozenji Temple you can find the small Fukujuin Temple, moved here during the Meiji Era.

 Koenji Engei Matsuri– A festival for rakugo, traditional Japanese comedic storytelling, with shows held in unusual places every February.
 The “Rakugo Without Borders” show with English surtitles is usually held on a weekend at the above-mentioned Chozenji Temple.